EddyVerbruggen/nativescript-barcodescanner/README.md

 but it will only be dismissed if the user tells it to, or you call `stop` programmatically.

 The plugin handles duplicates for you so don't worry about checking those;
-every result withing the same scan session is unique.
+every result withing the same scan session is unique unless you set `reportDuplicates` to `true`.

 Here's an example of scanning 3 unique QR codes and then stopping scanning programmatically.
 You'll notice that the Promise will no longer receive the result as there may be many results: